Dreams

 By James and Robin Capers

 Dreams are a language of communication (Jung, 1964).
 That language is composed of symbols.
-Some of the symbols are smells, some are emotions, some are sounds, and most are visual symbols.
+Some dream symbols are smells, emotions, and sounds but most are visual.

 Dreams take place in the mind.
 Not the conscious mind but the less conscious mind.
-Dr. Sigmund Freud called that part of the mind the subconscious and Dr. Carl Jung called it the unconscious.
+Dr. Sigmund Freud called the less conscious mind the subconscious.
+Dr. Carl Jung called it the unconscious.

-The language of that part of the mind is not intentionally processed through the logical, left hemisphere or the creative, right hemisphere of our brain.
-What is left for dream language, then, is informal and less structured.
-However, there is still a language and its purpose is communication.
+The language of the unconscious mind is intentionally not processed through the logical, left hemisphere nor the creative, right hemisphere of our brain.
+Dream language is informal and less structured, but it is still a language, and its purpose is communication.

-Some people regard dreams as a viable means for God to communicate with humankind.
-About one-third of both the Jewish and Christian Bibles’ content is about dreams, visions, and the resultant actions of the people who believed their messages (Riffel, 1990).
-Between the 9th and 5th centuries BC, the prophet Joel quoted God:
+Some people regard dreams as a very real means for God to communicate with humankind.
+About one-third of Jewish and Christian Bibles’ content recounts dreams, visions, and the resultant actions of the people who believed their dream and vision messages (Riffel, 1990).
+Between the 9th and 5th centuries BC, Prophet Joel quoted God:

 (2:28) After this, I will pour out my Spirit on all humanity.
 Your sons and daughters will prophesy, your old men will dream dreams, your young men will see visions.
 (Complete Jewish Bible, Joel 3:1)

-In the 5th to 4th centuries BCE, Plato had a strong comprehension of the spiritual and incorporated it into his philosophies (Republic, 439 e3–4).
-Unfortunately, as happens rather cyclically through time, students tend to think they are smarter than their elders whom they consider superstitious rather than logical.
+In the 5th to 4th centuries BCE, Plato had a strong understanding of the spirit realm and incorporated it into his philosophies (Republic, 439 e3–4).
+Unfortunately, as happens cyclically through time, students begin to think they are smarter than their elders, whom they consider superstitious rather than logical.
 Why does this happen?

-It appears that it happens because elders do not limit their knowledge to what can only be observed by the five senses.
-Such was the attitude of Aristotle, the student of Plato who was, himself, the student of Socrates.
-Aristotle premised that valid knowledge is attainable through only tangible means, that is, by the five senses and reason (Riffel, 1990).
+It appears to happen because students follow the teachings of Aristotle, the student of Plato who was the student of Socrates.
+Aristotle limited knowledge.
+He premised that valid knowledge is only attainable through tangible means such as the five senses and reason (Riffel, 1990).

-Since the dark ages, Western society has bought into Aristotelian philosophy with its denial of anything that cannot be observed with the five senses (Riffel, 1990).
-Those denying the spirit realm have included the leaders of the Christian religion, beginning with the pope as the seat and controlling authority of Roman Catholicism and the Western world.
-This has resulted in Western society regarding dreams as meaningless and, more and more, considering the spiritual realm to be invalid.
+Since the Dark Ages, Western society has bought into Aristotle’s philosophy with its denial of anything that cannot be observed with the five senses or reason (Riffel, 1990).
+Those denying the spirit realm have included leaders of the Christian religion.
+This begins with the pope as the seat and controlling authority of Roman Catholicism and the Western world.
+This resulted in Western society regarding dreams as meaningless and increasingly considering the spiritual realm invalid.

-By the 1800s, even Freud held the belief that our dreams are simply random thoughts (Jung, 1964).
-In the early beginning of disbelief in Aristotelian thinking, Freud’s colleague, Jung, realized one of his dreams had nothing to do with Freud’s interpretation (Jung, 1964).
-From that insight, Jung began to consider that his dreams had continuity and purpose.
+By the 1800s and in the early stages of limited Aristotelian thinking, even Freud held the belief that dreams are simply random thoughts (Jung, 1964).
+However, his colleague, Jung, realized that one of his dreams had nothing to do with Freud’s interpretation (Jung, 1964).
+From that initial insight, Jung began considering his dreams had continuity and purpose.

-Jung developed and taught the concept that dreams are the unconscious mind’s method to bring balance to the psyche.
-He determined that the characters in our dreams most often represent different parts of our own personalities (Riffel, 1990).
-To Jung, dreams have value and meaning for us when we learn to interpret their symbols and, by doing so, identify our own out-of-balance parts.
+Jung developed and taught the concept that dreams are the unconscious mind’s method of bringing balance to the psyche.
+He determined the characters in our dreams most often represent different parts of our personalities (Riffel, 1990).
+To Jung, dreams have value and meaning when we learn to interpret their symbols and thus identify our out-of-balance parts.

-In modern times, increasing numbers of people are believing that their dreams are communications from God (Riffel, 1990).
-This perception and belief have ignited a passion and desire within these individuals to accomplish feats of significance.
+In modern times, increasing numbers of people believe their dreams are communications from God (Riffel, 1990).
+This perception and belief have ignited passion and desire within these individuals to accomplish feats of significance.

-It is very interesting that Robert Lewis Stevenson wrote a book based on one of his dreams (Riffel, 1990).
-However, Einstein attributed his mathematics- and physics-shattering theory of relativity to a childhood dream.
+Interestingly, Robert Lewis Stevenson wrote a book based on one of his dreams (Riffel, 1990).
+Einstein attributed his mathematics- and physics-shattering theory of relativity to a childhood dream.
 In the realm of warfare and the welfare of thousands or even millions of lives, General Patton received military direction from dreams.

 Jung said, “Eternal truth needs a human language that alters with the spirit of the times” (Jung, 1966, ¶ 396, p.
 196).
-In our present world, entire societies exist who hold their dreams in such high regard that they share them communally (Riffel, 1990).
-This is evidenced in Western society by the increasing use of dreams and dream symbology in the fine arts and film arts.
+In our present world, entire societies exist that hold dreams in such high regard that they share theirs communally (Riffel, 1990).
+This is evidenced in Western society by the increasing use of dreams and dream symbology in the fine and film arts.

 References